Jason-Duffy/AVRly/content/getting-started/Getting-started.md

 ### F_CPU

 This is the clock speed in Hz - Note the UL assignment (Unsigned Long).
 For the examples covered in this repo we will be using the 8MHz internal oscillator as a clock source for simplicity, though you can use an external clock source upto 20MHz if you'd prefer.
-By default, the AVR fuses will be set to divide the internal clock speed by 8, but we will override that with some Makefile settings.
+By default, the AVR fuses will be set to divide the internal clock speed by 8 (resulting in a speed of 1MHz) but we will override that with some Makefile settings.

 ### BAUD